Raspberry Colada

 Frequently Asked Questions

-Can I use frozen raspberries instead of fresh?
+Can I use frozen raspberries?

 Can I make Raspberry Colada ahead of time?

-How do I make the drink smoother?
+How do I keep the topping crisp?

 Final Thoughts